Meet our Alumni

-Josh is now a Senior Associate at commercial law firm Lane Neave.
+Josh is now a Partner at commercial law firm Lane Neave.
 He is Queenstown based, working both locally and travelling weekly for projects in the other key markets of Auckland, Wellington and Christchurch.
 His work involves the consenting and development of major projects and preparation of strategic property advice to some of the largest organisation and strongest brands in New Zealand.
 This often includes liaising with large teams of consultants and producing complex legal documents.
 His expertise is regularly called upon to carry out due diligence investigations and commercial negotiations for transactions.

 He brings skills across resource management and property law – areas that have traditionally been seen as two separate processes, but are increasingly intertwined in any project development.

 For a project to be built, multiple property rights must be in place and permissions must be granted from various authorities.
 Obtaining these rights and permissions involves complex legal processes.

 “My role involves investigating that everything is in order when clients are buying land or businesses so that what they want to do with the land is achievable, obtaining all resource management permissions required and then structuring the development to give effect to those permissions in a way that achieves our clients’ objectives,” says Josh.

 The currently projects Josh is actively providing advice on include Wellington International Airport’s proposed runway extension, subdivision and development advice to the Alexandra Park Epsom residential and commercial development, and resource management advice to Progressive Enterprises Limited for several new Countdown supermarkets.